reruo321/Cplus_Practice/036-Casting/README.md

     Derived * dptr = (Derived *)base;

-It is very powerful cast operator to change every type forcibly, but it may cause so serious problems that even compilers cannot catch the error.
+It is very powerful cast operator to change every type forcibly, but it may cause so serious problems that even compilers cannot catch.

 ![036ccasting](https://user-images.githubusercontent.com/48712088/141679517-41a7ade0-d642-4bc5-83c0-ac8ff7fce4ba.png)